Origin of Superman: Other versions

-In the DC Comics Multiverse, there are several versions of Superman originating from different parallel Earths.
+In the DC Comics multiverse, there are several versions of Superman originating from different parallel Earths.
 Most of these counterparts have subtle differences in their origins.
 Alterations to Superman's origin are also frequently used as the premises for Elseworlds and imaginary stories published by DC Comics.

 Parallel Earths

 Kal-L is the Superman of the pre-Crisis Earth-Two.
 His origin adheres to the basic origin, but he arrives on Earth early in the twentieth century and becomes active as a superhero in 1938.
 On his version of Krypton, all Kryptonians had superhuman abilities on their home planet due to the planet's greater gravitational pull.
 Kal-L never had a career as Superboy.
 The origin stories that appeared in Action Comics #1 and Superman #1 are attributed to Kal-L.

 Superboy-Prime comes from the pre-Crisis Earth-Prime.
 On this Earth, Kal-El is teleported to Earth moments before the planet Krypton is destroyed when its sun went supernova.
-Because Earth-Prime's Krypton was consumed by its sun, Kryptonite never comes into existence in this universe.
+Because Earth-Prime's Krypton was consumed by its sun, kryptonite does not exist on Earth-Prime.

+Absolute Superman takes place in Alpha-World, where Darkseid has influenced the universe to be darker and heroes are underdogs.
+Superman's background and upbringing has been dramatically changed: Kal-El grows up on Krypton with his family, who are all a part of the Labor Guild.
+When Krypton is close to dying, his parents create sunstone nano-suits that can save them and a small group, but only Kal-El seems to survive the planet's destruction.
+He arrives on Earth as an adolescent and is brought in by the struggling Kents.
+He is only with them a few weeks before he is reported to the militaristic Lazarus Corp and forced to flee.
+His trauma of losing his home and family causes Kal to lose his sense of identity and become alienated from humanity.